keyreply/ppp-academy/PRD/DURABLE_OBJECTS_COMPREHENSIVE_PLAN.md

-# Comprehensive Durable Objects Plan for PPP Academy
+# Comprehensive Durable Objects Plan for KeyReply Kira

 ## Overview

-This document outlines all Durable Objects in the PPP Academy system, their purposes, and when to use them vs traditional D1 database.
+This document outlines all Durable Objects in the KeyReply Kira system, their purposes, and when to use them vs traditional D1 database.
 The key addition is **AI Context/Memory** for customers - a living summary that accompanies every AI interaction.

 ## Durable Objects Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐
-│                              PPP Academy System                              │
+│                              KeyReply Kira System                              │
 ├─────────────────────────────────────────────────────────────────────────────┤
 │                                                                              │
 │  ┌──────────────┐     ┌──────────────┐     ┌──────────────┐                 │